Written by Tiago Silva. Updated on 15, January 2025

 In this section you will find more details about the different SERP features used by Google.

 A featured snippet is a box that appears at the top of a Google SERP.
-The goal of a featured snippet is to give a direct answer to the user’s query.
+Its goal is to give a direct answer to the user’s query.

-Featured snippets are common for informational queries.
-As well as other searches where the answer is concise.
+Featured snippets are common for informational queries and other searches where the answer is concise.
 An example is looking for the date of an upcoming event:

 A knowledge panel shows key information about: